LTER-Europe/EnvThes_old/README.md

 # EnvThes
 EnvThes (Environmental Thesaurus) is the controlled vocabulary of the LTER-Europe community.
 It is coordinated by Umweltbundesamt GmbH, Austria.
 Here you can find the repository of the SKOS vocabulary.
-In the issues tab you can request the addition of new terms or the modification of existing terms.
+If you want to contribute to EnvThes with suggestions of new terms you have to create a gitHub account first.
+For any addition of new terms or modification of existing terms please add a new issue.
 For more information on how to do this please consult the Wiki page.

 Versioning management:
 For EnvThes two types of versioning are considered.